Rendy752/Anime-App/README.md

 [![Kotlin](https://img.shields.io/badge/kotlin-%237F52FF.svg?style=for-the-badge&logo=kotlin&logoColor=white)](https://kotlinlang.org/)

-AnimeApp is a comprehensive, anime-themed Android application designed to provide users with a seamless and immersive experience for discovering, exploring, and enjoying their favorite anime.
+AnimeApp is a comprehensive, anime-themed Android application using Kotlin and Jetpack Compose designed to provide users with a seamless and immersive experience for discovering, exploring, and enjoying their favorite anime.
 Leveraging a robust architecture and efficient data management, this app aims to be the go-to resource for anime enthusiasts.

 ## Key Features